javmonisu/mugre-bot/README.md

 A fancy telegram bot (using [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI)) connected to a Mongo database.
 This repo autobuilds the master branch via Travis-CI and pushes it to Docker HUB.

-> The bot does things - M. Rajoy, 2018
+> This bot does things - M. Rajoy, 2018

 ## Getting started